mrchantey/beet/docs/src/ecs/index.md

 ## Overview

-This is my third attempt at a modular AI architecture for ECS, the previous two attempts went the way of the dodo:
+This is my fourth attempt at a modular AI architecture for ECS, the previous two attempts went the way of the dodo:
 1. Shoehorn non-ecs solutions into bevy, which sucked mostly because of blackboards.
 2. Get clever with generics and create distinct types *per node* of a graph.
 This allowed for an entire graph to be stored as components on a single entity but was not great for a bunch of reasons.
 The dealbreaker was not being able to create/edit graphs at runtime.
+3. Create a `petgraph` of `Actions` then convert that into a prefab world

-I'm quite confident in this third approach, representing graphs as linked entities.
+I'm quite confident in this fourth, representing graphs as linked entities.

 ### Actions